angr/angr-doc/docs/state_plugins.md

 # State Plugins

-If you want to store some data on a state and have that information propogated from successor to successor, the easiest way to do this is with `state.globals`.
+If you want to store some data on a state and have that information propagated from successor to successor, the easiest way to do this is with `state.globals`.
 However, this can become obnoxious with large amounts of interesting data, doesn't work at all for merging states, and isn't very object-oriented.

 The solution to these problems is to write a *State Plugin* - an appendix to the state that holds data and implements an interface for dealing with the lifecycle of a state.